neuralvis/elpa-mirror/melpa/sis-readme.txt

-This package provide modes to switch OS native input source smartly.
+This package enables less manual switch for native or OS input source (input method).
 For more information see the README in the GitHub repo.